tmpstpdwn/FloopyBirdy/README.md

 - Start the game by hitting the mouse control, then use the mouse control to navigate the bird through pillars.
 - For every pillar the bird passes through successfully the score will be incremented by 1.
 - As the score increases the rate at which the bird moves increases making it harder.
-- This is a endless runner , so the objective is to score the highest
+- This is a endless runner , so the objective is to score the highest.
 - During gameplay the current score will be displayed on the left while the highest on the right.
 - Highest score will be stored in a text file.
 - Hitting the pillars, the ground or the roof will cause you to lose the game and the game will return to starting interface prompting you to click to start again